Sandwell & West Birmingham Hospitals NHS Trust Case Study: Engaging staff through technology

 Toby Lewis, Chief Executive of the Trust added: “The delivery of SWBH Benefits has been superbly executed and has created a level of enthusiasm and participation that is taking our organisation to new heights.”

-Through their benefits package, the Trust has also immunised 81% of its frontline staff against flu in 2016, up from 73% in 2015, and comfortably exceeding the industry average of 50.6%*.
+Through their benefits package, the Trust has also immunised 81% of its frontline staff against flu, up from 73% in the previous year, and comfortably exceeding the industry average of 50.6%*.
 By vaccinating 81% of frontline staff against flu, the organisation has minimised the risk of infection to patients.
 In fact, the Trust was one of the first to hit the CQUIN (Commissioning for Quality and Innovation) target of 75% immunisation, achieving it within just five weeks –its fastest ever delivery.
-Its success was rewarded with a 2016 Flu Fighter Award from NHS Employers.
+Its success was rewarded with a Flu Fighter Award from NHS Employers.

 Amir Ali, Head of Employee Benefits, Sandwell and West Birmingham Hospitals NHS Trust added: “The response to the SWBH Benefits programme has been fantastic.
 We’ve been able to offer a wide array of benefits through Hapi, and place it in the palm of our employees’ hands.
 We’ve seen fantastic take up, which in turn has enhanced morale, reduced sickness and ensured we continue to retain and recruit the very best nurses – we couldn’t ask for more!”